 Building a Mentally Healthy Workplace ConferenceDanubius Hotel Regents Park , 18 Lodge Road, St. John's Wood, London NW8 7JT

-Mental health issues affect over 50% of UK employees and the Centre for Mental Health recently estimated that mental illness costs the UK economy £34.9 bn or £1300 for every employee and 91 working days lost.
+Mental health issues affect over 50% of UK employees.
+The Centre for Mental Health recently estimated that mental illness costs the UK economy £34.9bn p.a or £1300 for every employee with 91 working days lost.
 These numbers are increasing every month.

 Registration fee: £395 + VAT